 Student organizations may also request to use their operating funds to purchase t-shirts.
-SOF, the student organization forum, will not pay for home made t-shirts ( iron-ons, t-shirt paints, markers, etc.) or reimburse your organization for t-shirts that were not approved prior to purchase.
+Funding may not be requested for home made t-shirts ( iron-ons, t-shirt paints, markers, etc.) or for t-shirts that were not approved prior to purchase.

-Please note that T-shirts bearing the UTD name in any shape, form, or fashion, must be purchased from an approved UTD vendor: You can see the list of vendors at https://orgsync.com/9025/files/1104991.
+Please note that T-shirts bearing the UTD name in any shape, form, or fashion, must be purchased from an approved UTD vendor: You can see the list of vendors here